-The Borough Fire Chief's office will review this proposed building for compliance with all applicable fire codes, building codes and emergency access as related to the public health, safety and welfare.
+The Borough Fire Chief's office will review the buildings for compliance with all applicable fire codes, building codes and emergency access as related to the public health, safety and welfare.

 Traffic.
 The proposed use shall not overload the street system with traffic or result in unsafe streets or dangers to pedestrians...